dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 <!--DHIS2-SECTION-ID:webapi_nti_import_summary-->

 The Tracker API has two primary endpoints for consumers to acquire feedback from their imports.
-These endpoints are most relevant for async import jobs, but are available for sync job as well.
-These endpoints will return either the log related to the import, or the import summary itself.
+These endpoints are most relevant for async import jobs but are available for sync jobs as well.
+These endpoints will return either the log related to the import or the import summary itself.

 >***Note****
 >These endpoints rely on information stored in the application memory.
-This means the information will be unavailable after certain cases, like a application restart or after a large number of import requests have started after this one.
+This means the information will be unavailable after certain cases, as an application restart or after a large number of import requests have started after this one.

-After submitting a tracker import request, we can access following endpoints in order to monitor the job progress based on logs:
+After submitting a tracker import request, we can access the following endpoints in order to monitor the job progress based on logs:

 `GET /tracker/jobs/{uid}`